Etiology of acute gastritis

 Giant fold gastritis: Ménétrier disease (Morbus Ménétrier)

 Giant fold gastritis is a form of gastritis of unknown cause.
-Helicobacter pylori is again suspected to be a triggering factor.
+HP is again suspected to be a triggering factor.

 Gastritis in the context of Crohn’s disease